stormforger/cli/README.md

 ### Release

-Releases are done via Travis CI.
+Releases are done via [Travis CI](https://travis-ci.org/stormforger/cli).

-When ready, tag a new release and push the new tag
+When ready for a release and pull requests are merged into master, just create and push a new tag:

 ```
 git tag vA.B.C
 git push --tag
 ```

-Travis will make a build and on success automatically publish a release to [GitHub releases](https://github.com/stormforger/cli/releases).
+Travis will make a build and on success automatically publish a release to [GitHub releases](https://github.com/stormforger/cli/releases), to [Docker hub](https://hub.docker.com/r/stormforger/cli) and also update our [homebrew tab](https://github.com/stormforger/homebrew-forge).

 Now go to the [releases page](https://github.com/stormforger/cli/releases) and add release notes.